monk-afk/SquareOne/templates/README.md

     - **Workaround**: Escape `%%` in the markdown file.

 2. > index.html is not created in the web root
-    - either change the webroot on github or fix the `init.lua` script

 + [Top](#markdown-to-html-with-luamark)